 The water is clean and clear, the sand is white and powdery, and the beach is fringed with lush tropical vegetation.

 There are plenty of things to do in and around Banana Beach.
 You can go jet-skiing, snorkeling, kayaking, or swimming.
 Or you can relax on the beach and soak up the incredible views.

 If you get hungry, there is one beach restaurant where you can grab a bite to eat.

 Alternatively, you can head back to the mainland and check out some of the amazing seafood restaurants in Rawai Beach.

 What’s more?
 You’ll find masseuses offering massages on the beach.
 This makes Banana Beach the perfect place to relax, unwind, and feel the stresses of daily life melt away.

 12. Ya Nui Beach

 Have you ever seen a beach that looks like it’s been taken out of a postcard?
 Well, you’re about to.
-Ya Nui is one of those beaches that make you go “wow” as soon as you see it.
+Ya Nui is a beach that makes you go “wow” as soon as you see it.

 If you get hungry, swing by one of the local restaurants.
 They serve up some of the tastiest Thai food on the island!